perfanalytics/pose2sim/README.md

 > _**Use the Stanford LSTM model to estimate the position of 47 virtual markers.**_\
 _**Note that inverse kinematic results are not necessarily better after marker augmentation.**_ Skip if results are not convincing.

+*N.B.:* Marker augmentation tends to give a more stable, but less precise output.
+In practice, it is mostly beneficial when using less than 4 cameras.

 **Make sure that `participant_height` is correct in your `Config.toml` file.** `participant_mass` is mostly optional for IK.\
 Only works with models estimating at least the following keypoints (e.g., not COCO):
 ``` python